open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 Finally, set 'Duration' field to '0'.
 This does not mean that the target is presented for only 0 ms, but that the experiment will advance to the next item (the *keyboard_response*) right away.
 Since the *keyboard_response* waits for a response, but doesn't change what's on the screen, the target will remain visible until a response has been given.

+Remember to save your experiment regularly.
+You can download the experiment up to this point here:

+- [tutorial_step6.opensesame.tar.gz][step6]

 <div class='info-box' markdown='1'>

 ### Background box

 __Tip__ -- Each element of a `sketchpad` has a 'show if' option, which specifies when the element should be shown.
 You can use this to hide/ show elements from a `sketchpad` depending on certain variables.
 (We could have used the 'show if' method here as well.)

+__Tip__ -- Make sure that the (foreground) color is set to black.
+Otherwise you will draw white on white and won't see anything!

 </div>

-Remember to save your experiment regularly.
-You can download the experiment up to this point here:

-- [tutorial_step6.opensesame.tar.gz][step6]

 ## Step 7: Configure the keyboard response item